postnicov/MICprocessing/README.md

 # MICprocessing
-A MATLAB script for processing drug response data from the microplate resazurin assay
+A MATLAB scripts for processing drug response data from the microplate resazurin assay